Shop By Category

 Exercises like pelvic floor training can strengthen the muscles around the bladder and improve bowel control; working with a physical therapist will ensure the person you're caring for does their exercises and gets the most benefit from this practice.

 Behavioral changes can boost brain function and slow the progress of Alzheimer's and dementia, which could reduce the amount of dementia-related incontinence you and the people you care for have to manage.
-Activities like exercise, meditation, and memory games all keep the brain healthy and agile.
+Activities like exercise, meditation, embroidery, and memory games all keep the brain healthy and agile.
 These interventions are most effective when started early, so encourage friends and family to stay active and engaged as they get older for the best outcomes.

 Although dementia isn’t always the cause of incontinence, it can make incontinence more difficult to deal with because a person with dementia might not be able to recognize or communicate their needs.
 With a few changes, however, including making the bathroom more accessible, investing in good incontinence and hygiene products, and talking to your doctor about the underlying causes of incontinence, you can improve the quality of life for the person you care for and help them cope more effectively with the realities of living with dementia and incontinence.